Create unit tests

 : Typescript types for Jest.jest-environment-jsdom

-: It's a Jest environment inside which the UI tests will run.@testing-library/jest-dom
+: A Jest environment where the UI tests will run.@testing-library/jest-dom

 : Provides a set of custom matchers that you can use to extend Jest.
-Think of a group of methods that already have most things you need to test UI components.
+Think of a group of methods that already have most of the things you need to test UI components.@testing-library/react

 Ensure that versions for jest